 Super old school, these fishermen were found further south on Kenya's muslim coast in a town called Malindi.
 The fish were delicious and, as a side-note, I've never been treated with more respect and kindness as a traveller than when in muslim-majority areas: always being offered free food, drink and friendly conversation.

-Iron Man Dragonfly - Embalse de San Clemente, Huéscar, Spain - 2014
+Iron Man Dragonfly - Embalse de San Clemente, Huéscar/Castril, Spain - 2014

 Dragonflies.
 They're funky.